Hi! My name is Greg McMillan and I’m an iPhoneographer.

-I’m honoured to be a co-host on the Tiny Shutter podcast where we discuss all things related to iPhone photography.
-As of this writing, I’ve only a couple of episodes under my belt as a regular but iPhone photography is a very exciting space and there will always be stuff to talk about.
-Join us live Thursday nights at 9:30 EST by logging on to Mixlr and catch up on past episodes on iTunes or the Tiny Shutter website.
-There is a great community on their Facebook Group and Instagram is the home of tons of iPhone photos by people using the hashtag “#tinyshutter”.
+I’m honoured to have been a co-host on the Tiny Shutter podcast where we discussed all things related to iPhone photography.
+In the fall of 2020, Tiny Shutter wrapped up production as we knew it, but the show’s co-founder Marc Sadowski still does the odd episode when time permits.
+You can catch up on past episodes on iTunes or the Tiny Shutter website.
+There is a great community on their Facebook Group and Instagram is the home of tons of iPhone photos by people using the hashtag #tinyshutter.